-Newman Surname Genealogy
+Newman Surname Meaning

 Recorded as Newman in England and Neumann in Germany, this surname derived from the Old English and Germanic neowe, meaning “new,” and mann or “man.”

 The German Neumanns who came to America often anglicized their names to Newman.
 As did many Jewish immigrants of Yiddish roots.

 - Newman Name Society.
 Newman genealogical research.

 - Newman Family Tree.

 - The Newman Family Tree.

 - Isaac Newman and His Descendants.

 - from Southern England, Germany and from Jewish emigrants